nik-ez/snowiq-docs/da-detached-mode.md

 Device should be connected to the Internet to deactivate the Detached Mode.

-After detached mode is turned off, the App will upload and synchronicity all the progress with the system.
+After detached mode is turned off, the App will upload and synchronize all the progress with the system.